-General Awards are those given to departments each fall which have supported LIFE over the previous year.
+General Grants are those given to departments each fall which have supported LIFE over the previous year.
 Departments are free to determine how these funds are applied to improve learning.
 The Awards Committee directly nominates candidates for these awards based on the minimum criteria listed below:

 a.
 Each department’s past and future service to LIFE at UCF membership.

 b.
 Programs presented to the LIFE membership.